marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will understand what sort of data a t-test is relevant for.
         * You will understand why the Central Limit Theorem implies that t-tests are useful in many, although not all, cases.
         * You will be able to describe types of data where t-tests are not likely to be applicable.
+    * *Data Sets:*
+        * Independent and related samples for t-test.
+Maybe drug effects in new or same population as placebo.
     * *Extra Credit:*
         * Write code illustrating the Central Limit Theorem.
 * Feb-13-R: **Bootstrap and Permutation tests**